 We talked to various HR professionals, career coaches, career counselors, CEOs, and

-Most of these experts emphasized using the right action verbs to explain your experience as well as your soft and hard skills.
+Most of these experts emphasized using the right action verbs to explain your experience and your soft and hard skills.
 Others advised that job candidates leverage the resume skills section and have a bulleted list of the different instances of training they performed that could attract the attention of the hiring officer.

-Also, it is essential to focus on the results and outcomes of the training you did because it shows the employer that your training yields excellent results.
+Also, it is essential to focus on the results and outcomes of your training because it shows the employer that your training yields excellent results.
 Below are a few

 1. Use Relevant Action Verbs To Describe Your Experience Training New Employees